davervw/strings/README.md

 compact:
 ![compact_dir](media/compact_dir.png)

-hint: see comment about nop at label check_newline for changing functionality to compact (check address if source has changed):
+hint: see comment about nop at label check_newline for changing functionality to compact (check address if source has changed, use value 96 [RTS] for compact,and value 234 [NOP] for one string per line):

     POKE 951, 96